 To redeem oneself is to exhibit enough virtue to balance one's sin.

 To "repent" is to intend either (depending on context) to redeem yourself or to make restitution.
-(See the Notes on Choice on Morality for an exploration of the concept of intention.)
+(See the Notes on Choice and Morality for an exploration of the concept of intention.)

-And finally, the list, in no particular order.
+And now the value list, in no particular order:

-Compassion - good behavior aims to alleviate suffering, prioritizing those who are more admirable.
+Compassion - good behavior aims to alleviate suffering.

 Agency - good behavior aims to give people the ability to take meaningful actions.